CarlosChicata/data_world_portfolio/Projects/POC/AWS_GRAPHQL_of_serving_layer_from_data_lake/README.md

 These are the main challenges to face:

-* We need to support query and subscription operations in your graphQL api.
+* _We need to support query and subscription operations in your graphQL api_. 🤔 __Note:__ i implemented a query service based in range but the real time service wasn't implemented by complexity to solve it; so in the version 2 of this POC i will solve it.
-* We need to connect data lake in S3 with Athena as a data source.
+* _We need to connect data lake in S3 with Athena as a data source._ :heavy_check_mark:
-* We need to reduce the number of independent query to table get structure the wanted data.
+* _We need to reduce the number of independent query to table get structure the wanted data._ :heavy_check_mark:
-* We need to to support management of select authorized fields in data schema based in role.
+* _We need to  support management of select authorized fields in data schema based in role._ :boom: __Note:__ For this POC i've chosen don't implement this part by complexity to solve.
+In version 2 this POC i will it.
-* We need to authenticate used will use the data schema
+* _We need to use a authenticate method will use the data schema._ 🤔 __Note:__ AWS Appsync create authentication methods ( API Key) by default; but i think i can create a custom authentication method to get a fine-granular control and implement more interesting things.
+So in the version 2 of this POC i will solve it.